Confidential Memoirs: or Adventures of A Parrot, A Greyhound, A Cat and A Monkey: Pug's Adventures

 Pug is born in the Congo, Africa.
 Pug was captured as an infant, his mother was shot.
 He becomes the property of an Englishman headed for England.
 The voyage is treacherous and Pug receives a scarring blow to the head during a storm.
 One sailor, Jack takes charge of Pug's care while he remains on the ship.
 After arriving at the Englishman’s house, Jack and his wife have a disagreement which results in Pug staying only one night.
 Pug goes to London.
 Jack loses Pug in a crowd and a shopkeeper takes him in.
 A disagreement means Pug feels unable to stay with the shopkeeper.
 He wanders the streets of London and is taken in by a tailor.
 The tailor makes Pug clothes.
 The tailor’s master buys Pug and uses him to increase sales at his shop.
 The tailor, attempts to kidnap Pug in the hope of returning him to his master for a handsome sum, but Pug evades capture.
 Pug is taken to the household where Swandown’s abusers live.
 The children are as cruel to Pug as they were to Swandown.
 Pug is never entirely welcome and the cook sells him while he is asleep.
 Pug wakes to find himself a spectacle in a fair.
 Pug is beaten and poorly treated.
 One night, Jack sees and rescues Pug from the fair.
 While Jack is asleep, Pug is snatched by the same man that took Julio.
 Mrs. Spencer purchases Pug and he is taken to Rose Hall.

-Elliot's third person narrator outlines how the rest of the animals lives at Rose Hall playe out following their stories; Pug is shot accidentally by a fowler while he is climbing a tree, Poll dies a few days after (supposedly of over-eating), Swandown is replaced with a more beautiful Persian cat and is scarcely in the household, and Julio remains handsome and gets great pleasure from seeing Swandown occasionally.
+Elliot's third person narrator outlines how the rest of the animals lives at Rose Hall played out following their stories; Pug is shot accidentally by a fowler while he is climbing a tree, Poll dies a few days after (supposedly of over-eating), Swandown is replaced with a more beautiful Persian cat and is scarcely in the household, and Julio remains handsome and gets great pleasure from seeing Swandown occasionally.